Advanced-ML/Adversarial-fine-tuning-Robust-Super-Resolution-without-using-adversarial-training/README.md

 !pip install -e ./taming-transformers
 !pip install ipywidgets omegaconf>=2.0.0 pytorch-lightning>=1.0.8 torch-fidelity einops
 ```
-### SRGCNN
+### ESRGCNN
-SRGCNN requirements are detailed in the [official repository](https://github.com/hellloxiaotian/ESRGCNN).
+ESRGCNN requirements are detailed in the [official repository](https://github.com/hellloxiaotian/ESRGCNN).
 It is recommended to install them
 in a new different enviroment.

 ## Dataset and weights